 It's no secret that foods filled with calories can lead to weight gain—and those are of course the BEST holiday foods.
 But just how do those extra pounds affect you?

 Excess body weight puts a strain on your veins, making it harder for them to send blood back up to your heart.
 As a result, pressure increases in the valves that are inside your veins, which can make them more susceptible to leakage.
 A leaking valve can cause blood to pool in the veins, leading to the unsightly bulge of varicose veins.

 So keep track of your mashed potato intake and eat your favorite holiday foods in moderation.

 2. Make vitamin C your friend

-It is important to drink lots of water, especially if you are taking in a lot of fiber.
+It is important to drink plenty of water, especially if you are taking in a lot of fiber.
 Without enough water, fiber can have the opposite effect.
 Instead of making you more regular, it can bind you and cause constipation, which in turn can intensify pressure in your veins.
-To keep from having the water you take in depleted, minimize your intake of coffee, alcohol, caffeinated teas and soda.

 Drink water throughout the day to stay hydrated and avoid dehydrating liquids such as:

 Colorful fruits and vegetables contain a group of compounds known as bioflavonoids.
 Not only do these compounds give them their rich color and protect them from microbes and insects, they can help improve the appearance of your varicose veins.

 Bioflavonoids can strengthen blood vessel walls and obstruct damaging free radicals inside your veins.
 Rutin, a type of bioflavonoid, may actually do more like reduce swelling, relieve aching and minimize pain.